An American Werewolf in London: Critical response

 At the time of its release, Roger Ebert reviewed the film unfavorably, giving it two out of four stars and writing, "An American Werewolf in London seems curiously unfinished, as if director John Landis spent all his energy on spectacular set pieces and then didn't want to bother with things like transitions, character development or an ending."

 In retrospective reviews, critics have extolled the film as a cult classic.
 Halliwell's Film Guide described it as a "curious but oddly endearing mixture of horror film and spoof, of comedy and shock, with everything grist to its mill including tourist Britain and the wedding of Prince Charles.
 The special effects are notable and signaled new developments in this field."
 Entertainment Weekly listed it in their 1996 "Greatest Movies Ever Made", saying that the transformation effects by Rick Baker changed the face of horror makeup in the 1980s.
-In his book Comedy-Horror Films: A Chronological History, 1914-2008, Bruce G. Hallenbeck lambasted the film's inconsistent tone, juvenile humor, poor direction, and emphasis on shock value to the detriment of continuity and plot.
+In his book Comedy-Horror Films: A Chronological History, 1914-2008, Bruce G. Hallenbeck lambasted the film's inconsistent tone, juvenile humor, poor direction and emphasis on shock value to the detriment of continuity and plot.
 He cited Rick Baker's makeup effects and Jenny Agutter's performance as genuinely powerful, but concluded that "thanks to the director's insincerity, slapdash approach and what appears to be a thinly veiled contempt for the material, [An American Werewolf in London] succeeds neither as comedy nor as horror."

+On the review aggregator website Rotten Tomatoes, 80% of 152 critics' reviews are positive, with an average rating of 7.8/10.
+The website's consensus reads: "A remarkable blend of horror and comedy, An American Werewolf in London goes for the jugular with frenetic direction, macabre wit, and astounding creature effects from Rick Baker."
 On Metacritic, the film has a score of 55 out of 100 based on reviews from 15 critics, indicating "mixed or average" reviews.
 Kim Newman of Empire magazine gave the film a rating of four out of five stars, writing that "carnivorous lunar activities rarely come any more entertaining than this".
 Tom Huddleston of Time Out also gave the film a positive review, calling it "not just gory but actually frightening, not just funny but clever".

 Awards and accolades

-At the 54th Academy Awards, An American Werewolf in London won the first-ever Academy Award for Best Makeup.
-During the 9th Saturn Awards, the film won for Best Horror Film and Best Makeup and was nominated for Best Actress and Best Writing.
+At the 54th Academy Awards, Rick Baker won the first-ever Academy Award for Best Makeup.
+During the 9th Saturn Awards, the film won Best Horror Film and Best Makeup and was nominated for Best Actress (Jenny Agutter) and Best Writing (John Landis).

 A 2008 Empire magazine poll of critics and readers named An American Werewolf in London as the 107th-greatest film of all time.